-If you have teenagers, chances are you have heard about the dumb, scary and dangerous challenges that some have been participating around social media.
-If you don’t, then I suggest you try to stay away from social media, or the internet as a matter of fact (after reading this article, of course), because they have done it again.
-Teenagers are partaking in another social media suicide game challenge that is creating panic worldwide.
+If you have teenagers, chances are you have heard about the dumb, scary and dangerous challenges that some “young adults” have been participating in around social media.
+If you haven’t heard about them, then I suggest you try to stay away from social media, or the internet as a matter of fact (after reading this article, of course), because they have done it again.
+Teenagers are partaking in another stupid social media suicide game that is creating panic worldwide.

-Unfortunately, “The Momo Challenge” isn’t the first “challenge” that requires one to film themselves committing suicide.
-“Momo” has fueled comparison to the sinister “Blue Whale” challenge, leading to reports of suicide in the United States and Russia, as well as the Slenderman.
-Now, let’s not forget about the cinnamon challenge, salt and ice challenge, gallon challenge, Tide pod challenge….I can go on, and on, and on.
+Unfortunately, “The Momo Challenge” isn’t the only social media challenge that requires one to film themselves committing suicide.
+“Momo” has fueled comparison to the sinister “Blue Whale Challenge”, leading to reports of suicide in the United States and Russia, as well as the infamous “Slenderman Challenge”.
+Now, let’s not forget about the Cinnamon Challenge, Salt and Ice Challenge, Gallon Challenge, Tide Pod Challenge….I can go on, and on, and on.
 But I won’t, because to be honest, I’m tired of all these challenges that just lead to accidents and death that can actually be avoided.

 “Momo” is a character illustrated as the face of an evil-looking woman with bulging eyes, stringy black hair, and a sinister smile. https://t.co/sxJBkdH57S